Frequently Asked Questions

 Pre-settlement funding for your personal injury claim

-Currently, USClaims does not conduct business with residents of the European Union.
-If you are a resident of the European Union, DO NOT USE THIS SITE.
-USClaims does not currently provide funding to consumers residing in Arizona, Arkansas, Kentucky, Maryland, Minnesota, Nevada, Washington, D.C., or West Virginia.
+Currently, USClaims does not conduct business with residents of the European Union or the United Kingdom.
+If you are a resident of the EU/UK, DO NOT USE THE SITE.
+USClaims does not currently provide funding to consumers residing in Arizona, Arkansas, Kentucky, Maryland, Mississippi, Nevada, Washington, D.C., or West Virginia.
 Additional restrictions may apply.
-Call for details.